tech-igloo/Semi-autonomous-UV-sterilization-bot/ESP32-main-code/README.md

 Build Instructions:

-* Navigate to /ESP32-main-code, Run idf.py build.
-* In case it does not build, run idf.py fullclean.
 * Run idf.py menuconfig.
 Go to Component Config -> Wi-Fi -> Wifi Task Core ID to set to core 0 on which the Wifi will run.
 * Make sure that the max_uri and max_header fields are set to 1024 in the http_server option in menuconfig.
+* Navigate to /ESP32-main-code, Run idf.py build.
+* In case it does not build, run idf.py fullclean and build again.